akhilvreddy/Datathon/README.md

 -->
 When looking for datasets, we wanted a set that would contain very useful and tangible data.
 However, we did not want something which had too many lines of data in the .csv file becuase none of us had laptops with huge computing power.

-We ended up going with the [**happiness data set**](https://www.kaggle.com/datasets/unsdsn/world-happiness) because it talks about things that we are interested in and seemed like it waas a dataset that could be used to answer a lot of questions.
+We ended up going with the [**Global Happiness Score**](https://www.kaggle.com/datasets/unsdsn/world-happiness) dataset because it talks about things that we are interested in and seemed like it waas a dataset that could be used to answer a lot of questions.

 To cross-correlate we wanted to use two other datasets that could have partial causation to happiness.
-We decided to work with [Carbon Emissions](https://www.kaggle.com/datasets/ankanhore545/carbon-dioxide-emissions-of-the-world) globally as well as [Alcohol Consumption](https://www.kaggle.com/datasets/pralabhpoudel/alcohol-consumption-by-country) globally.
+We decided to work with [**Carbon Emissions**](https://www.kaggle.com/datasets/ankanhore545/carbon-dioxide-emissions-of-the-world) globally as well as [**Alcohol Consumption**](https://www.kaggle.com/datasets/pralabhpoudel/alcohol-consumption-by-country) globally.

 Since happiness is a pretty broad topic, we wanted to cross-correlate with another dataset to see similarities and differences.